Harshit-3905/Rule_Engine/README.md

 2. **Run Docker Compose:**

-   - Execute the following command to start the application using Docker Compose:
+   - Simply execute the following command to start the application:

      ```sh
-     docker-compose up
+     docker compose up
      ```

 3. **Access the Application:**